LEARN & PLAY SMALL DOG SOCIALIZATION

 The Social Impact

-Our goal is to achieve a Resource Center to expand our Socialization, Education and Resource services to help the community on a larger scale.
+The goal is to achieve a Resource Center to expand our Canine Learn & Play Socialization areas, while providing Education and Resource services to help the community on a larger scale.

-On Oct 2014, Titan received his Certification as an Emotional Support Dog.
+Oct 2014, Titan studied and received his Certification as an Emotional Support Dog.

-In the year 2020, Titan has attended over 373 small dog social meetings and has made tons of friends.
+In the year 2021, Diamond had attended over 300 small dog social meetings and has made tons of friends.